 Find the most cost-effective way to increase our True Value.

-Ambuja Cement is the only company to be certified four times water positive - a testament to the success of its efforts to conserve water and increase efficiencies.
+Ambuja Cement is the only company to be certified over five times water positive - a testament to the success of its efforts to conserve water and increase efficiencies.

 Water is a key component of cement production.
 While it is an unavoidable part of manufacturing, in today’s world, one cannot ignore the threat of water shortage.
 As a growing concern globally, the Ambuja Cement team knew that they needed to replace every drop that was used.
 Yet of all the energy alternatives, water remains the irreplaceable natural element.
 Plans were drawn out to minimise all usage and increase efforts in conservation and replenishment.
 Methods such as check dams, river linking, micro and drip irrigation, and conventional dams ensured that even scarce areas of Rajasthan and Gujarat boosted their water supplies.
 But the team set their goals above simply replacing the amount of water they used.
 They decided to give back to the environment more than they could ever take.